 Cruising Albany: Western Australia Cruise Holidays

 The small port city of Albany is located in Western Australia and is approximately 400km south of the busy and prominent city of Perth.
 This city around the Princess Royal Harbour was the first European settlement established in this area.
-Today it is known for its fascinating history as well as the beauty of its coastline and National Parks in the vicinity.
+Today cruising Albany is popular for its fascinating history as well as the beauty of its coastline and national parks in the vicinity.

 Albany’s Port: Albany Docks